OpenMS/OpenMS-docs/openms-wiki/contributor-faq.md

 * `OpenMS/doc/OpenMS_tutorial/refman_overwrite.tex.in` (for PDF tutorials)
 * `OpenMS/doc/doxygen/public/OpenMS_Tutorial_html.doxygen~` (for html tutorials)

-For TOPP and TOPPView tutorials, view:
+View the following TOPP and TOPPView tutorials:

 * `OpenMS/doc/TOPP_tutorial/refman_overwrite.tex.in` (for PDF tutorials)
 * `OpenMS/doc/doxygen/public/TOPP_Tutorial_html.doxygen` (for html tutorials)

 ## Bug Fixes

-### How do I contribute a bug fix?
+### How do I contribute to a bug fix?

 To contribute to a bug fix:
 1. Submit the bug as a GitHub issue.